Tool Development

 Jennifer Cook-Chrysos/Whitehead Institute

 Machine learning models, neural networks, and artificial intelligence allow for analyses of unprecedented scale and complexity.
 Our researchers create new models and tailor existing algorithms in order to find the signal amongst the noise, and identify what is significant in massive or sparse datasets.
-These tools can provide new insights into health and disease, such as where in the cell drugs concentrate and how efficiently they interact with their desired targets; or which signals a given cell responds to and which signals will turn a stem cell into a desired cell type.
+These tools can provide new insights into health and disease, such as where in the cell drugs concentrate and how efficiently they interact with their desired targets; which signals a given cell responds to and which signals will turn a stem cell into a desired cell type; how different types of brain cells communicate; and what are the early diagnostic signs of complex diseases such as Alzheimer’s that could allow for early interventions.

 Jennifer Cook-Chrysos/Whitehead Institute